yozzer-sys/Selfhosted-Services/README.md

 To ensure the safety and availability of my self-hosted services and data, I follow the 5-4-2 backup strategy:

-- **5** Copies: I have the original data, an external USB drive backup, an internal HDD backup on my NAS, a USB SSD backup on my NAS, and a cloud storage backup.
+- **5 Copies**: I have the original data, an external USB drive backup, an internal HDD backup on my NAS, a USB SSD backup on my NAS, and a cloud storage backup.
 This totals five copies of my data.

-- **4** Different Media: My data is stored on four different types of media or devices, including the original data, an external USB drive, internal HDD, and USB SSD.
+- **4 Different Media**: My data is stored on four different types of media or devices, including the original data, an external USB drive, internal HDD, and USB SSD.

-- **2** Offsite Backups: I have two offsite backups, the USB SSD backup and the cloud storage backup.
+- **2 Offsite Backups**: I have two offsite backups, the USB SSD backup and the cloud storage backup.
 These offsite backups help protect your data in case of physical disasters at your primary location.

 ## Services